GridPlus/lattice-connect/README.md

 ### Make sure your Lattice is connected to the internet

 The most generic troubleshooting you can do is unplug your Lattice and plug it back in.
 Wait a minute or two and make sure that the top right of your screen eventually shows only a single icon: the wifi icon.
 If it shows any other icons, you probably aren't connected to the internet.
 Update your wifi on your Lattice by going to `Settings -> Wifi`.

-### Make sure your cloud service didn't go offline

-If your MQTT broker goes offline, it will probably sever connections with subscribed Lattices.
-You can repair a connection by simply unplugging your Lattice and plugging it in, assuming your Lattice is connected to the internet.
-You can also run `service mosquitto restart && service gpd restart` if you are SSHed in.

 ### Watch trace logs